What’s So Good About Good Friday?

 Before the event on Good Friday, God required blood for sins, now He doesn’t (see Hebrews 10:26).
 This is the reason why, once a year, on the Day of Atonement, the Jews would sacrifice the blood of their very best animals to cover up their sins–not take their sins away, or make them unpunished or completely forgiven–but to simply cover them up for one more year, until the next Day of Atonement (see Hebrews 10:4).

-But when Jesus came along, and shed His perfect blood, He actually took away our sin, for good!
+But when Jesus came along and shed His perfect blood, He actually took away our sin for good!
 He never sinned, so His human blood was perfect!
 This is why Jesus didn’t simply cover our sins, but He banished them into oblivion!
 (See John 1:29, 1 John 3:5, Psalm 103:12, Isaiah 53).

 He loves us so much that He gave us a way to become just like Him…the sacrifice of His very own Son.
 Jesus is a gift to us, from the Father (see John 3:16, Romans 6:23).
-Sure, Christ was a man, and He had to make His very own choice of laying down His perfect life…but He willingly did so, to make a way for us to be spiritually spotless, just like Him.
-Those nails didn’t keep Him on that Cross, HE IS GOD, NOTHING CAN STOP HIM.
+Sure, Christ was a man, and He had to make His very own choice of laying down His perfect life, but He willingly did so, to make a way for us to be spiritually spotless, just like Him.
+Those nails didn’t keep Him on the Cross, HE IS GOD, NOTHING CAN STOP HIM.
 Instead, His love for you did.
 He thought of you on this very day, as He hung there in pain, personally paying off your sin-debt punishment with the Father, forever.